BaReinhard/iOS-Audio-to-ChromeCast/README.md

 * If you are trying to changesinks after the initial boot-up you will need to run the command `sudo pkill autostream` then run `changesink {sink_number}` As the autostream script (for now) just simply loops and continues to command `pactl` to move the input stream to the default outputstream.
 * The command `changesink` does not have the looping effect and only runs once, so if `autostream` is not killed `changesink` will change the sink but `autostream` will immediately change it back to the default set in `/usr/local/bin/autostream` on line 5.
 * Another option if you would like to change the sink is to use `setdefaultsink {sink_number}` this will use `sed` and actually modify `autostream` so that the next time the Pi reboots it will use that as the default sink.
+### The Commands
+* `autostream` - this script continuously loops and sets any input sink to the default sink set in the script (default is sink 4)
+* `setdefault {sink_number}` - this will modify the default sink inside of `autostream`, used to set config of default sink
+* `changesink {sink_number}` - this is almost identical to `autostream`, but it does not loop and takes a parameter to change the current input sink to the passed variable as the output sink.
+Running this will require that you run `sudo pkill autostream` prior to using `changesink`.
 ### UI Control
 * I am in the process of creating a Web UI that will take over the control of setting sinks and changing them during playback.
 This Web UI will remove the necessity of these other commands, but they will be left in place (but removed from boot) for the lovers of the CLI